4.10. Paraxial Analysis

 4.10.5.
 Calculation of Entrance and Exit Pupils

 Methods for calculating the entrance and exit pupil position and magnifications are also available.
-Details on the math are found in Section 5.5.14.
+Details on their computation are found in Section 5.5.14.

 The following example loads the paraxial eye model from legrand_eye() and creates the TMA object: